CivTopWolf/CME/Prospectus.rst

 Business
 ********************************************************************************

+The CME is a market maker for commodities; it generates revenue by buying items at once price (the "bid"), and reselling them at a second higher price (the "ask").

-The CME is a commodity market maker; it makes money by charging a fee for connecting buyers and sellers.
-This differentiates it from other shops in two important ways:
+As a market marker,  the CME is different from other shops in two important
+ways:

 1. Most shops only sell items; they do not also buy them.
 When a shop only sells items, the incentive of the shopkeeper is to charge the highest price he